-(1) Where the Judge in Chambers makes an order for a protective order under the Workers' Rights Act 2019, the supervising officer of the Ministry responsible for the subject of labour and employment who made the application for such order shall forthwith forward to the Registrar-General the particulars of the order.

-(2) The Registrar-General shall, from the information made available to him under subsection (1), make up and keep, in such form and manner as he may determine, a Register of protective order which may be consulted by a notary, an attorney or such other person who has a legitimate interest to do so.

-(7) The Private Pension Schemes (Licensing and Authorisation) Rules 2012 is amended, in regulation 5 -
+- (1) Where the Judge in Chambers makes an order for a protective order under the Workers' Rights Act 2019, the supervising officer of the Ministry responsible for the subject of labour and employment who made the application for such order shall forthwith forward to the Registrar-General the particulars of the order. - (2) The Registrar-General shall, from the information made available to him under subsection (1), make up and keep, in such form and manner as he may determine, a Register of protective order which may be consulted by a notary, an attorney or such other person who has a legitimate interest to do so. - (7) The Private Pension Schemes (Licensing and Authorisation) Rules 2012 is amended, in regulation 5 - (a) in paragraph (3) -

-- (a) in paragraph (3) - - (i) by revoking subparagraph (a); - (ii) in subparagraph (b), by deleting the words "before 2 years of service"; - (iii) in subparagraph (c), by deleting the words "after 2 years of service"; - (b) by adding the following new paragraph -

-(7) Where the value of the accrued benefits with an employer is less than the amount specified in section 95 of the Workers' Rights Act 2019, the employer shall pay the balance in favour of the workers.
+- (i) by revoking subparagraph (a); - (ii) in subparagraph (b), by deleting the words "before 2 years of service"; - (iii) in subparagraph (c), by deleting the words "after 2 years of service"; - (b) by adding the following new paragraph - (7) Where the rate of contribution paid by an employer in a private pension scheme is less than the prescribed rate, the employer shall be required to adjust the rate of contribution to that of the prescribed rate.

-122. Savings and transitional provisions
+127. Savings and transitional provisions

-(1) Where, before the commencement of this Act, a worker and an employer have entered into one or more determinate agreements for a total period of not more than 24 months as specified in section 5(3) of the repealed Act, the agreement shall, at the commencement of this Act, be deemed to be an indeterminate agreement with effect from the date the first agreement was entered into.

-(2) (a) Any disciplinary proceedings which has started under section 38(2) and (3) of the repealed Act and is pending at the commencement of this Act, shall be dealt with in accordance of the repealed Act as if this Act has not come into operation.

-(b) Any disciplinary proceedings which has not started at the commencement of this Act shall be dealt with in accordance with this Act.

-(3) The duration of suspension with pay specified in section 38(7) of the repealed Act shall, where the worker is still suspended from work on the commencement of this Act, be the duration of suspension with pay specified in the repealed Act.

-(4) The Employment Promotion and Protection Division set up within the Tribunal under section 39A of the repealed Act shall continue to operate for such period as may be necessary to determine all matters referred to it by the Permanent Secretary under section 39B of the repealed Act.
+- (1) Where, before the commencement of this Act, a worker and an employer have entered into one or more determinate agreements for a total period of more than 12 months, the agreement shall, on the commencement of this Act, be deemed to be an indeterminate agreement with effect from the month immediately following the twelfth month of employment under the agreement. - (2) (a) Any disciplinary proceedings which has started under section 38(2) and (3) of the repealed Act and is pending at the commencement of this Act, shall be dealt with in accordance of the repealed Act as if this Act has not come into operation. - (b) Any disciplinary proceedings which has not started at the commencement of this Act shall be dealt with in accordance with this Act. - (3) The duration of suspension with pay specified in section 38(7) of the repealed Act shall, where the worker is still suspended from work on the commencement of this Act, be the duration of suspension with pay specified in the repealed Act. - (4) The Employment Promotion and Protection Division set up within the Tribunal under section 39A of the repealed Act shall continue to operate for such period as may be necessary to determine all matters referred to it by the Permanent Secretary under section 39B of the repealed Act. - (5) The ex gratia payment made to the former workers of Palmar

-(5) The ex gratia payment made to the former workers of Palmar Limitée (in receivership) and Future Textiles Limited (in receivership) before the commencement of section 73(2)(d) of this Act shall be deemed to have been made pursuant to that section.
+Limitée (in receivership) and Future Textiles Limited (in receivership) before the commencement of section 78(2)(d) of this Act shall be deemed to have been made pursuant to that section.

-(6) A reference in any enactment to the repealed Employment Rights Act shall be construed as a reference to the Workers' Rights Act 2019 or the corresponding section thereof.

-(7) Where this Act does not make provisions for the necessary transition from the repealed Act to this Act, the Minister may make such regulations as may be necessary for such transition.
+- (6) A reference in any enactment to the repealed Employment Rights Act shall be construed as a reference to the Workers' Rights Act 2019 or the corresponding section thereof. - (7) Where this Act does not make provisions for the necessary transition from the repealed Act to this Act, the Minister may make such regulations as may be necessary for such transition. - (8) In this section -

-"repealed Act" means the Employment Rights Act repealed under section 120.
+"repealed Act" means the Employment Rights Act repealed under section 125.

-123. Commencement
+128. Commencement